phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_loops.md

 **STOP:** Change the input integer to ``random.seed`` to any integer you like.
 How does it affect the number of nodes, edges, and self-loops?
 Try changing the input to a few different values.
 {: .notice--primary}

 Regardless of what seed value we use, we can confirm that the number of self-loops expected in a random graph is significantly lower than in the real *E. coli* network.
+Back in the main text, we will discuss this significance and then see if we can determine why autoregulation has arisen.

 [Return to main text](finding#the-negative-autoregulation-motif){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}